5ifar/Consumer_Goods_Ad-Hoc_Analysis/README.md

 (SELECT *, "Lowest Cost" AS overall FROM prod_manufacost ORDER BY manufacturing_cost ASC LIMIT 1);
 ```

-### 6. Generate a report which contains the top 5 customers who received a higher than average pre_invoice_discount_pct for the fiscal year 2021 in the Indian market.
+### 6. Generate a report which contains the top 5 customers who received a higher than average pre-invoice discount % for the fiscal year 2021 in the Indian market.

 ```sql
 SELECT